Introduction

 Pathophysiology

 The pathophysiology of PRES remains unclear, but some proposed mechanisms center around the dysregulation of cerebral autoregulation, the brain’s ability to maintain constant cerebral blood flow over a range of blood pressures via the constriction or dilation of the cerebral blood vessels.[2]
 When blood pressures are high, typically above a systolic pressure of 160 mmHg for most people, the amount of vasoconstriction to achieve constant cerebral blood flow is maximized, and blood flow begins to rise with increasing blood pressure.
 Increased hydrostatic pressure can contribute to the breakdown of the blood-brain barrier, causing intravascular fluid to extravasate to the surrounding brain tissue, leading to edema.
-There is the belief that the posterior circulation is mostly affected in cases of PRES because it has less adaptive mechanisms to regulate the extent of extravasation and the breakdown of the blood-brain barrier in the context of high blood pressures, compared to the anterior circulation.[10]
-Such speculation is perhaps inspired by findings of a formaldehyde histofluorescence study conducted by Edvinsson and colleagues that revealed a more significant number of adrenergic perivascular fibers innervating the anterior cerebral circulation compared to the vertebral circulation.[11]
-The amount of sympathetic nerve involvement is thought to be proportional to the effectiveness of autoregulation.[10]
+There is the belief that posterior circulation is mostly affected in cases of PRES because it has fewer adaptive mechanisms to regulate the extent of extravasation and the breakdown of the blood-brain barrier in the context of high blood pressure compared to anterior circulation.[16]
+Such speculation is perhaps inspired by findings of a formaldehyde histofluorescence study conducted by Edvinsson and colleagues that revealed a more significant number of adrenergic perivascular fibers innervating the anterior cerebral circulation compared to the vertebral circulation.[17]
+The amount of sympathetic nerve involvement is thought to be proportional to the effectiveness of autoregulation.[16]

 One critique of the hypertensive-hyperperfusion hypothesis above is that there have been cases where individuals exhibited PRES.
 Still, their blood pressures were not high enough to surpass the autoregulative capability of the brain.[1][18]
 Not all cases of PRES occur in the context of hypertension.
 For instance, there have been some case reports that revealed the presence of PRES in normotensive individuals who have been taking cytotoxic therapies, such as tacrolimus in the context of liver transplantation, lending credence to the idea that endothelial dysfunction plays a crucial role in the pathophysiology of the disease.[1][3]
 Although not yet fully understood, tacrolimus, cyclosporine, cisplatin, and other immunosuppressants can have direct toxic effects on the endothelium, compromising the blood-brain barrier.[3][16]